Konstanza/Analytics/README.md

 # Analytics
-Project for Software engineering class.
+Project for Software engineering course.

 Analytics app for Facebook, Twitter, YouTube and MercadoLibre.